-Opportunistic workers have been engaging BYOD policies since the 1970’s when they began using their own personal computers in the workplace because it gave them the freedom to work rapidly rather than dealing with the corporate mainframe .
+Opportunistic workers have been engaging in BYOD policies since the 1970’s when they began using their own personal computers in the workplace because it gave them the freedom to work rapidly rather than dealing with the corporate mainframe .
 At the heart of the topic is the balance between individual freedoms for employees and enterprise security.

 This trend has made an impact on work habits and information security including the need for extensive MDM policies which is a source of pain for 18 percent of major enterprises.
 It's clear that there's a need for the development of products capable of addressing mobile device management cybersecurity given the rise in device usage from 46 percent in 2013 to 59 percent in 2014.
 (2)

-Since BYOD trends began to scale upwards, employee devices have become more than personal particularly with mobile smartphones.
+Since BYOD trends began to scale upwards, employee devices have become more than personal, particularly with mobile smartphones.
 These devices can be compared to designer fashion items that convey the essence of the individual — at least in his or her own mind.
-From C-Level executives on down, employees identify with the brand and their unique features.
+From C-Level executives on down, employees identify with the brand and its unique features.
 Even a virus scan can be considered by some as a major invasion of privacy.

 Expect an increase, as smartwatches and the Google Glass headset (with its hands-free videos and picture capability) begin connecting to Wi-Fi networks.
-It will likely lead IT departments to ask, “Do we really need this is the workplace?”
+It will likely lead IT departments to ask, “Do we really need this in the workplace?”

 Things to Consider when Instituting a BYOD Policy

 There are a number of issues to consider when an organization begins to roll out a Bring Your Own Device program for its employees.
 Here are some top concerns to include in the criteria:

 - Should certain packages of data or particular programs be partitioned?

 - Are some devices permissible while others are deemed unacceptable?